-Simply BE Meditation is to live in a state of perpetual enlightenment of ‘be still, be nothing’; a meditative state entirely lucid 24/7.
+Simply BE Meditation to live in a state of perpetual enlightenment of ‘be still, be nothing’; a meditative state entirely lucid 24/7.
 Your cognitive skills, senses, intuitive nature become heightened to where you can choose rather than rely on what is presented to you.
 Meditation practices with your eyes open.
 Developed by Cilica, who was born with meditative wisdom.

 Zazen / Zen – is the study of the self; forget the self is to recognise the unity of the self and the universe around us.
 Seated meditation in where you return to the same ‘seat’ meditation again and again.
 The mind, body and breath are one.
 You may practise with your eyes closed or open.

 Soto Zen / Serene Reflection – Know and live from the Unborn, the Buddha Nature within ourselves and all things.
-We have an intuitive knowledge, a Buddha Nature, meditation is not a means to an end but rather a harmonization of oneself with the source of compassion, love and wisdom.
+We have an intuitive knowledge, a Buddha Nature, meditation is not a means to an end but rather a harmonization of the ‘self’ with the source of compassion, love and wisdom.

 There are three steps and five stages to Yoga Meditation involved centring yourself after Hatha yogasana or during the yogasana.
 Both include a focus on the prana/energy through the breath, concentration and meditation to clear the mind to move deeper into self.
 Primarily practices with eyes closed, but eyes open is also beneficial.